February 7, 2024

 The bottom line, or net income, reflects the financial health of the startup and is closely monitored by investors and stakeholders.

-Effective management of the income statement can lead to better financial control and foresight.
+Effective management of the income statement, and other financial statement preparation, can lead to better financial control and foresight.
 It allows entrepreneurs to identify trends, manage costs, and optimise pricing strategies.
 Remember, a positive net income indicates a potentially sustainable business model, while consistent losses may signal the need for strategic adjustments.

 A balance sheet is a snapshot of a company's financial health, providing a detailed picture of its assets, liabilities, and shareholders' equity at a specific point in time.
 Understanding the balance sheet is crucial for entrepreneurs as it reflects the company's stability and liquidity.